ramonpbarros/readme-generator/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
+A command-line application will allow for quick and easy generation of a project README to get started quickly.
+This will allow a project creator to spend more time working on finishing the project and less time creating a good README.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)

 ## Technologies
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* JavaScript
+* Node.js
+* NPM
+* GitHub API

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+This application runs in the terminal.
+Make sure to npm install dependencies!

+Repository can be found here: [GitHub/ramonpbarros](https://github.com/ramonpbarros/readme-generator) Make sure to git clone and check out the code!

 ## Code Examples
 Show examples of usage:
-`put-your-code-here`
+`fsWriteFile("output/README.md", markDown(answers, githubData)).then(() => {}.catch(() => {})`

 ## Features
-List of features ready and TODOs for future development
+List of features:
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Use of fs module to prompt the user.
+* Use of axios package to retrive information from GitHub API.
+* Dynamically genarate a README.md file.

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Authenticate application with GitHub API to retrieve more information from the user.

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_
+* Check the application in the terminal.
+The application will be invoked with the following command: `node index.js.`

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Project inspired by UCSD Coding Bootcamp, based on second month of course, applying node.js and JavaScript skills.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@ramonpbarros](https://github.com/ramonpbarros) - feel free to contact me!